plone/documentation/docs/classic-ui/portlets.md

 5. Use the {guilabel}`Up` and {guilabel}`Down` arrows in the {guilabel}`Assigned portlets` section to change the order in which the portlets will be displayed on the web page.
    The {guilabel}`Hide` button will deactivate the portlet.
    The {guilabel}`X` button deletes the portlet.
+   These options will only appear at the root from which the object inherits its settings.

 ## Writing a custom Portlet